Aleksandra

 Panasik

-In collaboration with pianist Magdalena Ochlik-Jankowska, she recorded an album in 2019 with pieces for oboe by Eugène Bozza (selections available on YouTube).
-The album features world premiere recordings of several titles from the composer’s Graphismes and Quatorze études sur des modes karnatiques pour hautbois.
+In 2019, together with pianist Magdalena Ochlik-Jankowska, she recorded an album featuring works for oboe by Eugène Bozza.
+The recording includes premiere performances of selected compositions from the Graphismes and Quatorze études sur des modes karnatiques pour hautbois etude sets.